 Flash forward a bunch of years.

-Now our Christmas Eve tradition is gumbo after church services and I can say that the memories made with family and friends are just as warm as I remember growing up.
-We’ve always kept it simple with a Chicken and Sausage Gumbo, but this year I intend to change that and I owe it all to my friend Katie Gross.
+Now, our Christmas Eve tradition is quail gumbo after church services, and I can say that the memories made with family and friends are just as warm as I remember growing up.
+We’ve always kept it simple with a Cajun recipe classic Chicken and Sausage Gumbo, but this year I intend to change that with quail gumbo, and I owe it all to my friend Katie Gross.

 Chef Katie cooks at Ruffino’s on the River here in Lafayette and has quickly made a name for herself.
 Just this past summer she cooked at the James Beard House along with Chef Peter Sclafani and created a highlight dish of duck leg boudin that wowed the crowd.
 This Florida girl has embraced Cajun and Creole with an innate curiosity for the traditional tastes and flavors of the cuisine.